tanwarsatya/tanwarsatya.github.io/content/posts/technology/2-scripting kubernetes-the-hard-way/index.md

   - "scripting"
 ---

-In the earlier post, [1 - Scripting kubernetes-the-hard-way](/posts/technology/1-scripting-kubernetes-the-hard-way/) we discussed the issue in resolving the cluster setup issues when following the instructions from [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by **Kelsey Hightower**.
-As a solution, I came up with a set of bash scripts to automate the steps.
-Later we reviewed the structure and purpose of the scripts.
-In this part, we will look at the different requirements and perform the installation.
+In the earlier post, [1 - Scripting kubernetes-the-hard-way](/posts/technology/1-scripting-kubernetes-the-hard-way/) we discussed why I developed the scripts to save time when experimenting with local kubernetes, and later we reviewed the structure and purpose of the scripts.
+In this part, we will continue looking at the requirements for installation and alter perform the installation.

 <!--more-->
+---
 ## Requirements

 >Installation can be done with any of the following suggested configurations, and the Linux nodes' requirements directly depend on the configuration selected.
 Use any of the suggested node configurations for installation.
 If choosing a configuration that uses more nodes you can lower down the CORE, RAM, and DISK requirements mentioned below.